Gabon

 2

-Surveillance kits purchased for fisheries inspector teams allowing them to better stop illegal fishing activity.
+Surveillance kits purchased for fisheries inspector teams for effective resource protection.

 Screen Shot 2023-09-15 at 1.42.29 PM